Olivki/kanon.kommons/src/main/kotlin/io/README.md

 // This feature might be a bit controversial, namely due to the fact that it's using the "not" operator
 // to accomplish this.
 I however feel it fitting, for the "not" operator is generally used for
 // transformative operations.

+// Via the "div" operator.
+// This is a neat little hack shamelessly taken from the user "superbobry" on GitHub.
+"foo" / "bar" // This will create a valid Path file, it's essentially the same as doing
+// pathOf("foo", "bar") / KPath("foo", "bar").
+// This method also supports mixing path instances and strings within it, so you could do: parentPath / "bar"
+// or
+"foo" / documentPath

 // There's of course also the functions provided in the core Java library:
 Paths.get("foo/bar")